 This restriction, which limits mortgage interest relief to 20% regardless of your tax rate, can push landlords into higher tax brackets and significantly reduce net returns.
 Understanding how Section 24 works across multiple properties is crucial for portfolio planning and tax efficiency.

 Section 24 restricts mortgage interest relief on residential rental properties to a basic rate tax credit of 20%.
 Before April 2017, landlords could deduct mortgage interest as a business expense, potentially saving 40% or 45% tax on interest payments.
+The restriction applies to each mortgaged property in your portfolio.
+If you own five BTL properties with mortgages totalling £800,000, the interest on all five properties is subject to the same 20% restriction.

 For a complete breakdown of how Section 24 works, see our Section 24 tax relief guide.

-The Cumulative Tax Impact Across Your Property Portfolio
+The Cumulative Tax and Cash Flow Impact

 Example: Three-Property Portfolio Impact